What Is Paprika?

 Where does paprika come from?

 The peppers used in paprika production originated from North America, where they grow in the wild in Central Mexico and have for centuries been cultivated for centuries.
-In fact, Capsicum Annuum species of peppers belonging to the nightshade, Solanaceae family are native to tropical areas of the Western Hemisphere, including Mexico, West Indies, and South America.
+In fact, Capsicum Annuum species of peppers belonging to the nightshade, Solanaceae family are native to tropical areas of the Western Hemisphere, including Mexico, the West Indies, and South America.

 Is smoked paprika spicy?